0xarun/SOC-Analyst-Interview-Questions/readme.md

 Examples of Encoding: ASCII, Unicode, UTF-8, Base64, etc.
 Examples of Encryption: AES, DES, RSA, Blowfish, etc.
 Examples of Hashing: bcrypt, MD5, SHA-1, SHA-256, etc.

+**15. What is Three Way Handshake**

+The TCP three-way handshake is used to establish a reliable connection between a client and a server before any data is transferred.
+It ensures both sides agree on sequence numbers and are ready for communication.

+Steps:
+SYN (Synchronize):
+The client sends a SYN packet to the server with its initial sequence number (ISN).
+This starts the connection request.

+SYN-ACK (Synchronize-Acknowledge):
+The server replies with a SYN-ACK packet.
+It acknowledges the client’s ISN (by sending ACK = ISN + 1) and includes its own ISN.

+ACK (Acknowledge):
+The client sends a final ACK, acknowledging the server’s ISN (ACK = server’s ISN + 1).

+After this, the connection is established, and data can start flowing in both directions.